2 min read

 QSBS Timing Considerations

-For stock acquired after July 4, 2025, new OBBBA rules reduce the minimum holding period for the exclusion:
+For eligible stock acquired after July 4, 2025, new OBBBA rules reduce the minimum holding period for the gain exclusion to:

 • 50 percent exclusion after three years